izhangzhihao/rasa-contrib/README.md

 ## This Repository

-This repository stores third party conponents used by the developer community.
+This repository stores third party components used by the developer community.

 * third_party_extractor.py - third party http conponent for extractor.
 * third_party_tokenizer.py - third party http conponent for tokenizer.